jellysnake/docInspector/README.md

 ### Prerequisites

 - Python 3.7 or later
-- Google account with access to file
+- Google account with access to google document

 ### Installing